Azure-Samples/ms-identity-javascript-angular-tutorial/6-Multitenancy/1-call-api-mt/README.md

      - In the **Delegated permissions** section, select the **User.Read**, **User.Read.All** in the list.
 Use the search box if necessary.
      - Select the **Add permissions** button at the bottom.

-> :warning: The next step requires you to go back to your TodoListAPI registration.
+> :warning: The next step requires you to go back to your msal-dotnet-api registration.

-1. Now you need to leave the registration for **TodoListSPA** and *go back to your app registration* for **TodoListAPI**.
+1. Now you need to leave the registration for **msal-angular-spa** and *go back to your app registration* for **msal-dotnet-api**.
    - From the app's Overview page, select the Manifest section.
-   - Find the entry for `KnownClientApplications`, and add the Application (client) ID of the `TodoListSPA` application copied from the Azure portal. i.e. `KnownClientApplications: [ "your_client_id_for_TodoListSPA" ]`
+   - Find the entry for `KnownClientApplications`, and add the Application (client) ID of the `msal-angular-spa` application copied from the Azure portal. i.e. `KnownClientApplications: [ "your_client_id_for_TodoListSPA" ]`

-#### Configure the client app (TodoListSPA) to use your app registration
+#### Configure the client app (msal-angular-spa) to use your app registration

 Open the project in your IDE (like Visual Studio) to configure the code.

 > In the steps below, "ClientID" is the same as "Application ID" or "AppId".

-1. Open the `TodoListSPA\src\app\auth-config.json` file
+1. Open the `SPA\src\app\auth-config.ts` file
-1. Find the app key `clientId` and replace the existing value with the application ID (clientId) of the **TodoListSPA** application copied from the Azure portal.
+1. Find the key `clientId` and replace the existing value with the application ID (clientId) of the **msal-angular-spa** application copied from the Azure portal.
-1. Find the app key `webApi.resourceUri` and replace the existing value with the endpoint of the **TodoListAPI** (by default `https://localhost:44351/api/todolist`).
-1. Find the app key `webApi.resourceScopes` and replace the existing value with *scope* you created earlier e.g. `api://{clientId-of-TodoListAPI}/.default`.
+1. Find the key `protectedResources.scopes` and replace the existing value with *scope* you created earlier e.g. `api://{clientId-of-msal-dotnet-api}/.default`.

 ## Run the sample